-How to Pivot From Lead Gen to Demand Gen: a CMO's Guide
+How to Pivot From Lead Gen to Demand Gen: A Guide for CMOs

 What's on this page:

-In those early days, marketing at Cognism was based on classic lead generation tactics - gated content, trade shows and MQLs.
+In the early days of marketing at Cognism, everything was based on classic lead generation tactics - gated content, trade shows and MQLs.

-But over time, Alice identified that - even with an effective lead generation engine - they could only scale so far under this approach.
+But over time, we’ve identified that even with an effective lead generation engine, we could only scale so far under this approach.

-When comparing this to the data under a demand generation approach, it was hard to argue against demand generation as the way forward.
-Which led Alice and her team to make the leap from lead gen to demand gen.
+When comparing this to the data under a demand generation approach, it was difficult to argue against demand generation as the way forward, which led us to make the leap from lead generation to demand generation.

-What was behind this transformation in Cognism’s marketing?
-And how did she make it happen?
+What was behind this transformation in our marketing?
+And how did we make it happen?

-Scroll 👇 for Alice’s unmissable insights into pivoting from lead gen to demand gen.
+Scroll 👇 for unmissable insights into pivoting from lead gen to demand gen.

 Why should you pivot from lead gen to demand gen?